 Transforming car-clogged city streets into one giant playground might be a child’s idea of a miracle.
-But it is a regular occurrence in San Francisco thanks to the Sunday Streets program, and on April 13, 2014, the miracle happens in the Tenderloin.
+But it is a regular occurrence in San Francisco thanks to the Sunday Streets program, and on July 13, 2014, the miracle happens in the Richmond District.

 The Origin of Sunday Streets:

 San Francisco started Sunday Streets in 2008 to encourage people to get out, get active, mingle and see different parts of town.
 We love that we're generally ahead of the curve, but this is one idea we can’t claim as ours.
 It originated in 1976 in Bogotá, Colombia, where it was named Ciclovía (which means “bike path” in Spanish).
 Now held every Sunday, Ciclovía bans cars on more than 70 miles of streets in 20 different neighborhoods of Bogota.
 And now cities such as Tokyo and Kiev have versions of it.

 San Francisco’s Sunday Streets - 2014:

 Sunday Streets runs from 11 am to 4 pm on the dates below.

 - August 24: Mission District